-Eating certain foods and limiting others can help diabetics manage their blood glucose levels.
-That's why we are going to talk about one such diabetes-friendly food: Lion's mane mushroom!
+Eating certain foods and limiting others can help people with diabetes manage their blood glucose levels.
+Well, one of the most diabetes-friendly foods is a fungus—Lion's mane mushroom!

-Surprised that Lion's mane mushroom and diabetes are interlinked?
-Well, they do help lower blood sugar levels by several mechanisms like combating inflammation, making the immune system stronger, and protecting against nerve damage.
+Are you surprised that Lion's mane mushroom and diabetes are interlinked?
+These mushrooms lower blood sugar levels by several mechanisms.

-Keep reading below to explore how this fuzzy-looking mushroom can help lower your blood sugar.
+Read below to explore how this fuzzy-looking mushroom helps with diabetes management.
 Let's dive in!

 Lion's Mane Mushroom Diabetes Benefits

-For instance, a 2013 animal study evaluated the anti-hyperglycemic effects(1) of Hericium erinaceus extracts.
-Diabetic rats were given the mushroom for 28 days and its effects on glucose and insulin (the hormone which lowers blood sugar) were assessed.
+For instance, a 2013 animal study evaluated the anti-hyperglycemic effects(1) of Hericium Erinaceus extracts.
+To determine the effectiveness of the mushroom lowering blood sugar levels, scientists used diabetic rats.
+Diabetic rats were given Lion's mane mushroom for 28 days, and its effects on glucose and insulin (the hormone which lowers blood sugar) were assessed.

-One of the ways that the mushroom lowers blood sugar levels is by blocking the activity of the enzyme alpha-glucosidase(2).
-This breaks down sugars in the small intestine, preventing them from getting absorbed.
+One of the ways that Lion's mane supplements lower blood sugar levels and keep blood glucose in check is by blocking the activity of the enzyme alpha-glucosidase(2).
+One of the main health benefits of Lion's mane, the mushroom blocks the break down of sugars in the small intestine, preventing them from getting absorbed.
 This, in turn, prevents the sugar spike.

 Type 1 diabetes is an autoimmune disorder in which an overactive immune system mistakenly attacks the pancreatic beta cells and destroys them.
 This leads to a deficiency of insulin, causing diabetes.

-Lion's mane mushrooms are known to modulate the immune system, which means that they can temper an overactive immune response.
-The immunomodulatory activity(3) of Hericium erinaceus has been explored in rodent studies, thereby indicating its possible role in the prevention of type one diabetes.
+Lion's mane mushrooms are known to modulate the immune system, which means they can temper an overactive immune response.
+The immunomodulatory activity(3) of Hericium Erinaceus has been explored in rodent studies, indicating its possible role in preventing type one diabetes.

 Protects Against Diabetic Neuropathy